LimePoint/opschain/docs/support.md

 Our support team is available from 9am - 5pm Monday to Friday (AEDT).

-## OpsChain trial - best efforts support
+## OpsChain demo - best efforts support

-All support offered during the OpsChain trial process is best efforts - no guarantees are made that the support team will resolve your issue, nor the timeframe in which you may receive a solution or fix.
+All support offered during the OpsChain demo is best efforts - no guarantees are made that the support team will resolve your issue, nor the timeframe in which you may receive a solution or fix.

 ### What is included